 Water and the Federal Government

-The federal government is the West’s largest water provider, and the US Bureau of Reclamation issued Temporary Policy 63 in 2014 to prohibit water from federal facilities to be used for cannabis cultivation.
+The federal government is the West’s largest water provider, and the US Bureau of Reclamation under the Obama administration issued Temporary Policy 63 in 2014 to prohibit water from federal facilities to be used for cannabis cultivation.
 That means in some jurisdictions where cannabis cultivation has been permitted, water may not be available to cultivators.
 Some jurisdictions have interpreted this ban to include federal water used to replace diverted water used by cultivations, if required by federal compact.

 Federal water policy emerged in recent years as a significant risk in these jurisdictions.
 Some local water utilities and irrigation districts throughout the west, from Oregon to Colorado, have had their ability to provide water limited.